-Some individuals receive on the job training or by taking courses through a private sector, others have associate’s degrees with a focus on law, and still others have bachelor’s of science degrees of bachelor of arts degrees.
+Some individuals receive on-the-job training or by taking courses through the private sector, others have associate’s degrees with a focus on law, and still others have bachelor’s of science degrees or bachelor of arts degrees.

 An individual who passes the competency examinations that are offered through the four associations that are representative of the profession will be given the highest preference when applying for a job within a law firm.

 Paralegal Programs: Where to Find One

 While it is not required to have a formal education in order to work as a paralegal, most law firms prefer to hire paralegals with some form of training or education.

-These programs are not required, but will give an individual an advantage when seeking a career in the field.
+These programs are not required but will give an individual an advantage when seeking a career in the field.

 Qualifications for Certified Legal Assistant

 This examination is given by the Certifying Board of Legal Assistants.
-Individuals must renew their certification every 5 years and must prove they have taken 50 hours of continuing education courses during the five year period.
+Individuals must renew their certification every 5 years and must prove they have taken 50 hours of continuing education courses during the five-year period.

 Registered Paralegal Qualifications